mberriman/BSP2024/manuals/part1/part1.md

 ---
 ### Sequence databases <a name="sequence_databases"></a>

-Over the last few decades, as technology has evolved, we've seen an explosion in the number of genes and, later, genomes that have been sequenced.
+As technology has evolved, there has been an explosion in the number of genomes that have been sequenced.
 Sequence databases provide a place where these sequences can be deposited, stored and made available to the world.
 There are three widely-used nucleotide repositories (or primary databases) for the submission of nucleotide and genome sequences:

 * [GenBank](https://www.ncbi.nlm.nih.gov/genbank), hosted by the National Center for Biotechnology Information (or NCBI).
 * The [European Nucleotide Archive (ENA)](http://www.ebi.ac.uk/ena), hosted by the European Molecular Biology Laboratories (EMBL).